PBspacey/ML-and-Data-mining/README.md

 # ML-and-Data-mining
-this repo is about MLDM works
+this repo is about MLDM homeworks